IJWTB/NexusCore/README.md

 Nexus Core
 =====

 Nexus Core is library of Expression 2 functions.
+The original library was written by the ZionDevelopers team, and has been significantly cleaned up and modified to provide hook calls for controlling player health, teleporting, and damaging.

 ```lua
 player:teleport(vector)